What is Angular?

 The normal workaround to this problem is to enable server-side rendering (SSR) using the Angular Universal library.
 Doing this generates the final HTML elements for search engine web crawlers to use.
 But, is SSR better for SEO?

-The mandatory server needed for SSR implementation is resource-intensive, time-consuming and costly.
+It can be expensive.
+The mandatory server (and associated hosting fees) needed for SSR implementation is resource-intensive, time-consuming and costly.
 Poor implementation can confuse web crawlers and cause a drop in your search results.

 It can be complicated.
 SSR also requires implementing code on both the client and server-side, creating potential duplicate code issues.
 You could solve this with a Node.JS back-end, but that locks you into just one back-end technology.

 Implementing SSR for a small application is overkill and doesn’t justify the server maintenance costs.

-Prerender® renders your dynamic web pages into static HTML pages that web crawlers can read, understand and index.
+Prerender® renders your dynamic web pages into static HTML pages that web crawlers can consistently read, understand and index.
 It erases the need for the manpower and busy work normally required for server-side rendering.

 Prerender® is a more cost-effective option for smaller applications – it’s free to use up to 250 pages!